 Results of Detraining

-Leg Extension strength loss of 28.1% over the 8 weeks.
+Leg Extension strength loss was 28.1% over the 8 weeks.
 During the first 4 weeks, strength loss was 21.3%.
 During the second 4 weeks, strength loss was 6.8%.

-Machine Bench Press loss of 19.3% over the 8 weeks.
+Machine Bench Press loss was 19.3% over the 8 weeks.
 During the first 4 weeks, strength loss was 8.9%.
 During the second 4 weeks, strength loss was 10.4%.

-At the end of the 8-week detraining period, it was determined that machine bench press strength was still significantly higher in the experimental group when compared to the control group, but there was no significant difference between leg extension strength!
+At the end of the 8-week detraining period, it was determined that machine bench press strength was still significantly higher in the experimental group when compared to the control group.
+However, there was no significant difference between leg extension strength!

 “The results of this study suggest that children can increase their strength in response to a short-term, progressive resistance training program, but the gains are largely impermanent and begin to regress toward untrained control group values when the training program stops.”